-1. A maximum of 4 semester credit hours is awarded for Basic Training upon receipt of the DD-214 form (military separation papers.)
+1. A maximum of 4 semester credit hours is awarded for Basic Training upon receipt of the official military transcript.

 2. Additional semester credit hours may be awarded for additional military education as recommended by the American Council on Education Guide.

-Students who attended a foreign university or college and who wish to have their credits considered for transfer to UNK, must provide to the Office of Student Records and Registration:
+Students who attended a foreign university or college and who wish to have their credits considered for transfer to UNK must provide to the Registrar's Office:

 a.
 An official transcript from the institution reflecting all courses attempted and grades received

 b.
 A professional credential evaluation completed by a member of the National Association of Credential Evaluation Services (NACES).
-See www.naces.org for a complete list of member agencies or contact the Office of Student Records and Registration for an approved list
+See www.naces.org for a complete list of member agencies or contact the Registrar's Office for an approved list.

 c.
 Complete course descriptions for each course to be considered for transfer